Laaaaaaadies! Need financial help?

 30. How to LIVE RICHER: to live every-day life for less money and more fun

 I'm sure there are probably more, but I said 30 so here it is.
-I'd love to hear your thoughts sis-star.
+I'd love to hear your thoughts, Dream Catcher.
 What would you add to the list?
 How many things were you able to check off?
 Which numbers do you need the most financial help with?